• Skip to primary navigation

 Can you use red cabbage instead of green?

 Yes, you can absolutely use other types of cabbage.
 The coleslaw will be perfect with any of them.
-You can see this recipe with red cabbage in our bbq vegan pulled pork burger recipe.
-I also saw recipes that add shredded Brussels sprouts and apples and mix them together with carrots and green cabbages.
+You can see this recipe with red cabbage in my bbq vegan pulled pork burger recipe.

 More vegan side dish recipes